One of the most common questions rain barrel users have is, “Why is my rain barrel so stinky?”

 What to Do If Your Rain Barrel Water Has Already Started to Smell

-Maybe it’s too late to implement any of those maintenance tips I’ve mentioned above.
-However, you already have stinky water in your rain barrel, and you need help getting rid of the smell.
-Here’s how:
+If you already have stinky water in your rain barrel and you need help getting rid of the bad smell.
+Here’s how to clean out your rain barrel, so it stops smelling.

 - Empty the water.